Thursday, September 18, 2008

 Notes:

-Regular oil can be used instead of clarified butter but the taste of this rice is best when made with clarified butter.
+Oil can be used instead of clarified butter but this rice tastes best when made with clarified butter.

 Variations: